JoshLeatherland/ToDoList/README.md

 ## Future Enhancements

 - **Multi-language Support:** Continue to support more languages and allow in-app switching.
-- **Enhanced Settings UI:** Improve the user interface for the settings page.
 - **Custom Themes:** Allow users to personalize the look and feel through the UI.
 - **Data Storage** Update the application to use indexed DB instead of local storage.